 - Comprehensive and include all necessary, appropriate and effective health care services;

 - Continuous and portable;

 - High-quality and cost-effective; and

-- Grounded in a shared responsibility between the public sector, the private sector, and individuals.
+- Grounded in a shared responsibility between the public sector, the private sector and individuals.

-Technical Assistance to States.
-Technical Assistance to States.
-The Foundation assists states in optimally implementing the ACA to cover the highest possible number of Americans.
-Our technical assistance focuses on: (1) the creation of health insurance exchanges; (2) the opportunity to expand state Medicaid programs; (3) the establishment of seamless eligibility determination, enrollment, and retention systems; and (4) the enactment and oversight of small-group and individual insurance market reforms.
+RWJF assists states in optimally implementing the ACA to cover the highest possible number of Americans.
+Technical assistance focuses on: (1) creating health insurance marketplaces; (2) expanding state Medicaid programs; (3) establishing seamless eligibility determination, enrollment and retention systems; and (4) reforming the small-group and individual insurance markets.

-Policy Analysis and Research.
 The Foundation supports research and analysis to assist state health leaders.
 We are proud to support real-time policy analysis by the Urban Institute, the State Health Access Data Assistance Center at the University of Minnesota, and Changes in Health Care Financing and Organization, which is our long-standing initiative that supports investigator-initiated research.

 The Foundation does not fund direct health care services to individuals, or direct subsidies for health insurance.
 The Foundation does not accept unsolicited proposals for its work in coverage.